NN4Neurosim/nn4n/docs/CTRNN.md

 - [x] Merge hidden_dist, input_dist, output_dist to a single parameter
 - [ ] Check different exc_pct
 - [ ] Consider to design 'allow_negative' better so that it won't be so verbotic
+- [ ] When layer masks is not full
+- [ ] Optimize constraints parameters